Maximizer02/maximum-brainfuck/README.md

 - "$" : Conditon is true if the cells value is lower than the cached one, else false.
 - "€" : Conditon is true if the cells value is higher than the cached one, else false.
 - "µ" : Conditon is true if the cells value is equal to the cached one, else false.
+- "\\" : Invert the current Condition value.

 ### Demo code